jdf-id-au/cocoagain/doc/Metal notes.md

 		  *Only one command encoder active at a time for command buffer (unless parallel).*

 Scenes requiring multiple shaders would therefore have:
-- 1 pipeline state per shader combination
+- 1 pipeline state (and therefore pipeline) per shader combination
 - ≥1 command encoder per pipeline state